+Balance guaranteed swaps.
 There are many problems related to the design of all three types of structured swaps.
 One problem is that the collateral coupon leg is paid in arrears since mortgage payments are collected every day in the period.
 The tenor may also differ from deal to deal, the monthly one being more common because this is also the frequency of mortgage payments and consequently the calculation of defaults and prepayments.
-Quarterly is also used in the market on occasion.
+Quarterly is also used in the market occasionally.
 Since the usual reference floating rate is three-month LIBOR, there is a basis between the reference three-month LIBOR collected monthly from the swap and the same reference three-month LIBOR paid quarterly to the note holders that funded the securitisation.
 Switching to a reference rate of one-month LIBOR does not solve the problem of the basis.

-Although the name balance guaranteed swap or LIBOR-base rate guaranteed swap may allude to some form of locking in the level of the total balance for the referencing mortgage loan portfolio, the structured swaps do not hedge prepayment risk or default risk because it does not guarantee the balance: on the contrary it is exposed to it.
+Although the name balance guaranteed swap or LIBOR-base rate guaranteed swap may allude to some form of locking in the level of the total balance for the referencing mortgage loan portfolio, the structured swaps do not hedge prepayment risk or default risk because they do not guarantee the balance: on the contrary they are exposed to it.
 The writer is usually a bank that held the loans in a warehouse before securitising them and therefore it is well aware of the quality of the collateral portfolio.
-Moreover, there are many instances when a bank may underwrite a balance guaranteed swap based on the information provided on the portfolio by a third party.
+Moreover, there are many instances when a bank may underwrite a balance guaranteed swap based on the information provided about the portfolio by a third party.

-Structured swaps became part of the securitization process because their use was mandated by rating agencies in order to hedge the interest rate risk mismatch between fixed coupons collectable from the pool of mortgage loans and the floating coupon payments that have to be paid post securitization to investors.
+Structured swaps became part of the securitisation process because their use was mandated by rating agencies in order to hedge the interest rate risk mismatch between fixed coupons collectable from the pool of mortgage loans and the floating coupon payments that have to be paid post securitisation to investors.
 Given the large volume of RMBS deals between 2005 and 2007, one can imagine that there are a good number of institutions holding many positions in this type of swap.

 In a balance guaranteed swap the parties to the contract exchange the collected coupons on a collateral portfolio of mortgage loans for a reference LIBOR plus a spread.
-The notional is the total notional of surviving loans for the period.
+The notional is the total balance of surviving loans for the period.
 It is a complex swap where the notional is stochastic, being determined by the prepayments, defaults, and arrears in the referencing portfolio.
-The total coupon paid on an exchange date is also stochastic for two reasons: (1) the notional on which it is calculated evolves in an uncertain manner and (2) even if the notional is known, because of the different possible mixture of loans surviving in the reference portfolio, the coupon could differ for the same notional.
+The total coupon paid on an exchange date is also stochastic for two reasons: (1) the notional is known, because of the different possible mixture of loans surviving in the reference portfolio, the coupon could differ for the same notional.